wethod/learning-center-source/content/pipeline/index.md

 A project is considered **started** if it has a start date in the past or if someone has submitted timesheets for it.

-A project is considered **active** when its probability reaches 90%, only when this happens makes sense to plan people or to do timeheets for this project.
+A project is considered **active** when its probability reaches 90%, only when this happens it makes sense to plan for people or to do a timeheets for this project.
 An active project must have a job order.

 {{< note title="Note" >}}
 **Billable Projects must have a probability of 100%.**